pypy/pypy/pypy/doc/introduction.rst

 This double usage has proven to be confusing, and we are trying to move away from using the word PyPy to mean both things.
-From now on we will try to use PyPy to only mean the Python implementation, and say the :ref:`RPython translation toolchain <rpython:rpython>` when we mean the framework.
+From now on we will try to use PyPy to only mean the Python implementation, and say the :ref:`RPython translation toolchain <rpython:index>` when we mean the framework.

 Some older documents, presentations, papers and videos will still have the old usage.
 You are hereby warned.